 At Workspace, Doing The Right Thing is part of everything we do.
 We will continue to get involved with our communities and strive to make a real difference, both in business and in the world.
 Why not join us?

 Need a space to get started?
 Come and see what we have on offer at Workspace.
-With 69 locations in our portfolio, spread all across the capital, we’re sure you’ll find the perfect home for your business.
+With over 60 properties in our portfolio, spread all across the capital, we’re sure you’ll find the perfect home for your business.